epic-open-source/seismometer/docs/user_guide/index.rst

 This audit should be used by experts with a deep understanding of the model and the context in which the predictions are used.
-Even when a metric is flagged as a deviation in the fairness audit, the context might that explains or even predict the difference.
+Even when a metric is flagged as a deviation in the fairness audit, the context might explain or even predict the difference.
 Like many concepts, a single parity concept can have several different names;
 notably, parity of true positive rate is equal opportunity, parity of false positive rate is predictive equality, and parity of predictive